 *For school tours during the day, please ring or e-mail the school office to book your place: 01943 862642 or Office@burleyoaks.co.uk

 Please note tour numbers are currently limited to 2 adults per family.

 When do I need to apply for my child to start in reception at a primary school?

-You need to apply if you have a child who will be starting school any time from 1 September 2017 to 31 August 2018.
-This includes children born between 1 September 2012 and 31 August 2013.
+You need to apply if you have a child who will be starting school from 1 September 2024.
+This includes children born between 1 September 2019 and 31 August 2020.

 What if my child was born during the summer term?

 In the case of summer-born children, however, parents cannot apply for a reception place in the September following the child’s fifth birthday.
 If such parents wish to delay their child's entry to full-time education until their child reaches compulsory school age, they would need to apply for a place in Year 1.
 Exceptionally, deferred admission into Reception in the following September for a summer-born child with significant medical or educational needs will be considered where supported by written recommendations from professionals working with the child and family.